h2oai/db-benchmark/README.md

   - [x] [Arrow](https://github.com/apache/arrow)
   - [x] [DuckDB](https://github.com/duckdb/duckdb)

-If you would like your solution to be included, you can file an issue and track the status by using a [_new solution_]() issue.
+If you would like your solution to be included, feel free to file a PR with the necessary setup-_solution_/ver-_solution_/groupby-_solution_/join-_solution_ scripts.
+The team at duckdblabs approves the PR it will be merged.

 # Reproduce